 - Or a current or former partner of a Pokagon Band Tribal Citizen.

 You may also contact the National Domestic Violence Hotline at (800) 799-SAFE (7233), for 24-hour support and assistance.

 Domestic Shelters can give you contact information for DV shelters in your area, as well as information on safety planning, danger assessment, and other topics relating to domestic violence.

 If you have a smartphone, there are several apps designed to keep DV survivors safe.
 Check out the My Plan App for help with safety planning, threat assessments, and information on shelters in your area.

-Contact Casey Kasper for more assistance.
+Contact any of us for more assistance.

 Samantha HickokKids First Manager(269) 462-4442Samantha.Hickok@PokagonBand-nsn.gov